Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - DP question27 variation where size of board is nxm and tile is mx1
 - longest bitonic sequence
 - DP question30 to be done
+- watch DP second last video
+- trees question20 all methods (3) to be done GFG or R
+- geeks for geeks for DP